 Our local airport is Zurich, which is 50 mins away by car and approximately 1 hour by direct train link.

-We are part of the International Max Planck Research School (IMPRS) for Organismal Biology which is a close cooperation between the Max Planck Institute for Ornithology and the University of Konstanz.
+We are part of the International Max Planck Research School (IMPRS) for Organismal Biology which is a close cooperation between the Max Planck Institute of Animal Behavior and the University of Konstanz.
 It provides first-class training and education for outstanding doctoral students, which it welcomes from all over the world (http://www.orn.mpg.de/2453/Short_portrait).
 The IMPRS focuses on research covering behaviour, ecology, evolution, physiology and neurobiology.
 All students accepted into our program at the Department of Collective Behaviour are fully funded.

 English is our working language.
 We are highly international with members from Scotland, Colombia, The Netherlands, Australia, Kenya, USA, England, India, Israel, France, China, Romania, Switzerland, and even Germany.
 All teaching and research is conducted in English.
 German language classes are offered to students from abroad.